 Classes at the university are small; the average class size is 15 and the student-to-faculty ratio is 12 to 1.
-All of the classes at the university are taught by professors.
-None of the classes are ever taught by teaching assistants.
+All of the classes at the university are taught by professors rather than teaching assistants.
 US News and World Report ranks Dominican in the top 20 Midwest regional universities.
-It also recognized Dominican as one of three “Best Value” universities in Illinois.
+The news magazine also recognized the school as one of three “Best Value” universities in Illinois.

 Most Popular Fields of Study

-Students who wish to apply to Dominican University must complete the (online or paper) application form and submit an essay, an official high school transcript, an official SAT or ACT score report.
-Recommendations and a personal interview are required for certain applicants, and are recommended for all applicants.
+Students who wish to apply to Dominican must complete the (online or paper) application form and submit an essay, an official high school transcript, and an official SAT or ACT score report.
+Recommendations and a personal interview are required for certain applicants and are recommended for all applicants.
 There is a nonrefundable application fee.
 The deadline for submitting an application is rolling.

 Graduate students, transfer students, home-schooled students, and international students may need to use different procedures, so they should refer to the university’s website or contact the Office of Admissions for more information about the admissions process and application requirements.